-West by Midwest is the name of my business, is a double entendre (my husband is from the West and I’m from the Midwest, so together we’re this), and tells part of my story.
-I migrated from Detroit to San Francisco by way of a six-year stop in Chicago.
+Yes.
+I am an actual, certified sheep shearer and wool classer.
+West by Midwest is the name of my sheep shearing business.
+It is a double entendre: My husband is from the West and I’m from the Midwest, and I migrated from Detroit to San Francisco by way of a six-year stop in Chicago.

-I love sheep, other shearers, and my customers, all of whom are critical to the establishment of a truly regenerative, sustainable textile industry and to soil preservation.
+I love sheep, other shearers, and my customers, all of whom are critical to the establishment of a truly regenerative, sustainable textile industry and to soil preservation and wildfire fuel reduction.